TOAST-DOCS/Gamebase/en/unreal-push.md

 ### Register Push

-Call the following API to register users for TOAST Push.
+Call the following API to register users for NHN Cloud Push.
 Get a consent from user for EnablePush, EnableAdPush, and EnableAdNightPush, and call the following API to complete with registration.

 **API**